 Similarly, holistic health also takes into account the whole body and whole foods.
 Whereas the medical industry treats isolated body parts, or isolates components of a plant to make a pharmaceutical drug, holistic health views the body as a whole and approaches it accordingly.
 This is why, for example, lower back pain might be addressed by a plant-based diet: by clearing the arteries and improving cardiovascular health, blood flow to the lower back can be restored and inflammation and pain can subside.
 There are no drugs that can heal lower back pain or the problems that cause it, and it remains a complaint among millions of Americans.
-But by looking at the body as a whole, and by eating a whole food vegan diet, we begin to see that healing is indeed possible and it is a reality within our reach.
+But by looking at the body as a whole, and by eating a whole food plant-based diet, we begin to see that healing is indeed possible and it is a reality within our reach.

 Holistic also goes beyond the individual, looking at the big picture of the culture we live within, our organizational systems, and even the the planet itself, seeing how it’s connected to our own bodies.
 For example, as we become more connected to ourselves and each other, with more care and concern for our health and our life outcomes, we may also feel a rise in concern and care for our planet — and take issue when its health (and ours) are threatened, for example, when toxic chemicals from a slaughterhouse are dumped into a Great Lakes watershed (where children swim at the beach), or when toxic industrial and agricultural chemicals leach into groundwater and poison everyone who comes into contact with it.
 These are both problems Michigan is currently facing.